chec/commercejs-chopchop-demo/README.md

 * **Set up shipping rates:** Also in the dashboard, set up some shipping zones and rates in Settings > Shipping, then enable them on each of your products.
 This will enable the "Shipping" checkout screen, and allow you to charge shipping for your customers as well.

+## Customizations and Extendability

+- Integrate another payment gateway, either one of our supported gateways or your own with our [manual gateway API](https://commercejs.com/docs/guides/manual-payment-integration)
+- Integrate with the Google Calendar API to automatically add ticketed items to a customer’s calendars
+- Suggest products from other sources based on items purchased, i.e. a book on knife skills if you buy the knife set
+- Add [Algolia](https://www.algolia.com/) for integrated search
+- Add additional modules to the checkout flow to handle other content types, like booking a time to pickup in-store purchases
+- Integrate with a headless CMS to make the content editable
+- Create a customers login section using our [customers endpoint](https://commercejs.com/docs/api/#customers)
+- Use webhooks to deliver SMS notifications about orders

 ## License